 A Q&A with Nick, which also makes use of his questions, will post in the coming weeks.

-Even better, Nick’s book will be available soon.
+Even better, Nick’s book is now available.

 Called “Print and Privilege: Newspaper writer tells his own story,” the memoir is about Nick’s life, beginning with his privileged childhood, growing up in Washington, DC, in a family with a Russian count in its family tree.